 Hrithik Roshan Reacts To Super 30 Success & Several Memes Over His Look In The Film

-With Super 30 doing well at the box office and heaping praises from both the critics and the audiences, Hrithik Roshan is currently basking in the success of his latest release.
-When asked how does it feels, he tells DNA, "The success of Super 30 somehow takes me back to the time when Kaho Na...
+With Super 30 doing well at the box office and heaping praises from both critics and the audiences, Hrithik Roshan is currently basking in the success of his latest release.
+When asked how it feels, he tells DNA, "The success of Super 30 somehow takes me back to the time when Kaho Na...
 Pyaar Hai had released.
 The emotions are similar to what I had felt back then."

 Speaking of several controversies around the film and taking the tough calls, Hrithik says, "There were some really tough calls that I had to take with regards to this film.
 Whether it was to put the film on hold when the #MeToo conversation came up for law to take its course or the decision to pre-pone the release date of the film."